basilioss/mdt/README.md

 ## :package: Dependencies

-- POSIX-compliant shell (sh, dash, bash etc.)
+- POSIX-compliant shell (dash, bash, zsh etc.)
 - [gum](https://github.com/charmbracelet/gum#installation)

 ## :rocket: Installation

 ### Install as a package

-`mdt` is available in the [Arch User Repository](https://aur.archlinux.org/packages/mdt).
+mdt is available in the [Arch User Repository](https://aur.archlinux.org/packages/mdt).
 If you use Arch or an Arch-based distro, you can use `makepkg` or your AUR helper of choice to install the `mdt` package.

 ### Install using `make`